-When Christmas is coming, and the closet is full of presents yet to be wrapped, what do you do?
+The closet is full of presents yet to be wrapped, and procrastination is not on the list.

-I know you’re busy, but maybe–just maybe–you can donate those unused and unloved toys to a charity that will make someone else’s Christmas special.
+I know you’re busy, but maybe–just maybe–you can donate those unused and unloved items to a charity and make someone else’s Christmas a little more joyful.

 Rudolph the Red-Nosed Reindeer is a beloved classic Christmas movie in America.
-In the movie, Rudolf is trying to find his way back home when he finds himself on the Island of Misfit Toys.
-Toys that were tossed aside, broken, unloved.
+In the movie, Rudolf is trying to return home when he finds himself on the Island of Misfit Toys.
+This was not a tropical island of hula skirts and surf boards, but a home for toys that were tossed aside, broken, and unloved.

 In our travels to Third-World countries it was not uncommon to see children grasping tightly the one toy they own–usually broken–as though it was their best friend in the whole world.
-Their most valuable possession.
+These little trinkets were their most valuable possession.

-Funny how perspective changes when you step outside of your comfort zone.
+My, how your perspective changes when you step outside of your comfort zone!

 The single parent–or just single.

 The serviceman/women serving our country, far from home–

 Lest you think that there is nothing you can do, and reading this list just makes you uncomfortable, think again.